County Antrim is one of the 6 counties in Northern Ireland, and it’s also the most populated.

 I hope you enjoy your trip to County Antrim and Northern Ireland!

-If you have any questions, let me know in the comments below, I always reply.
+If you have any questions, let me know on social media, I always reply.

 Contributing members are responsible for the accuracy of content contributed to A World to Travel.